rosaleseduardo/typescript/README.md

 # What is TypeScript?

 TypeScript is a **_free and open-source_** programming language developed and maintained by Microsoft.
-It is also a **_strict syntactical superset_** of JavaScript which allows developes to work the type system it provides.
+It is also a **_strict syntactical superset_** of JavaScript which allows developers to work the type system it provides.

 # Why do we care about types?